nodys/spreadstream/docs/README.md

 // Note that you can not push a mixed stream of array and object.

 // Stream of Array:
 // Each array is a row in the sheet.
-The first row must contain
+The first row will be interpreted has
-// the headers (either when the config `headers` option is provided) const stream1 = spreadstream(config) stream1.write(['foo', 'bar']) stream1.write(['4', '2'])
+// headers (unless readHeaders if false) const stream1 = spreadstream(config)
+stream1.write(['foo', 'bar'])
+stream1.write(['4', '2'])